FrannDzs/nVidia-modded-Inf/Docs/nVidia Driver package structure/Driver.md

 ## GFExperience

-[GeForce Experience](https://www.nvidia.com/en-us/geforce/geforce-experience/) (GFE) is will be installed by default.
+[GeForce Experience](https://www.nvidia.com/en-us/geforce/geforce-experience/) (GFE) will be installed by default.

 Removable: Yes (_optional), unless you need & use GFE.